 The CPUC is now working on new standards that create established values for non-energy benefits related to energy efficiency.
 These values will be used to evaluate the usefulness of new rebate program structures and will factor into their cost-effectiveness metrics.
 Finally, we are getting recognition for the non-energy benefits of energy efficiency.

-The Total System Benefits (TSB) of Energy Efficiency
+Total System Benefits (TSB)

 In another significant step, the CPUC recognizes another value of energy efficiency.
 It formally recognizes the importance of avoided costs related to energy efficiency.
 Many in the industry have referred to this benefit as a “Negawatt,” as it implies reduced electricity production, although this legislation intends to be fuel agnostic.
 We have often argued that energy efficiency deserves credit for reduced electricity production.
 It looks like that moment might have finally arrived too.